ke-martins/lidar-toolbox/bulk-wave-speed/README.md

 # lidar-toolbox: a MATLAB set of libraries to handle nearshore wave data collected with lidars

-This is part of "lidar-toolbox": a MATLAB set of libraries to handle nearshore wave data collected with lidars.
-This sub-directory contains only one function that computes the mean wave propagation speed from two free surface elevation signals.
+This is part of **lidar-toolbox**: a MATLAB set of libraries to handle nearshore wave data collected with lidars.
+This sub-directory **bulk-wave-speed** contains only one function that computes the mean wave propagation speed from two free surface elevation signals.

 <strong>Latest updates:</strong>
 <sub><sup>:arrow_forward:</sup></sub> *(Jan.
 2025)*